Whaling Operators Around The World Can Be Stopped In Less Than 7 Minutes From Detection By A Future Advanced Fleet

 The vessel’s naval architects are excited about the opportunity to be involved in such a project and breaking records for wildlife conservation.
 At the International Marine Mammal Conservation Society we’re pushing the boundaries and setting the stage for disrupting global poaching operations at sea.
-Our units will assist in stopping land-based poaching and illegal logging by patrolling and enforcing waterways and conservation laws where its platforms are able to operate and send additional resources, tools and enforcement teams.
+Our units will assist in stopping land-based poaching and illegal logging by patrolling and enforcing waterways and conservation laws where its platforms are able to operate and send additional resources, tools and enforcement teams ashore when required.

 To give you some context on the actual costs:

 - The Barracuda (pictured in the donation form below in all gray) will cost $35 million dollars to build.